Contents

 How to Extend the Form 8938 Filing Due Date

-If a taxpayer files an extension to file their tax return in October instead of April — or October instead of June for taxpayers abroad — then Form 8938 goes on extension as well so that the taxpayer is not required to file a separate extension for Form 8938 as they would have to do for Form 3520 — for example (IRS extension Form 7004)
+If a Taxpayer files an extension to file their tax return in October instead of April — or October instead of June for taxpayers abroad — then Form 8938 goes on extension as well so that the taxpayer is not required to file a separate extension for Form 8938 as they would have to do for Form 3520A — which requires the filing of IRS extension Form 7004.

 Unfortunately, many taxpayers fail to file certain international information reporting forms such as Form 3520 or Form 8621 because those forms are not part of most commercial tax software packages such as H&R Block and TurboTax.
-Luckily, Form 8938 is typically part of the most common tax software packages.
+However, Form 8938 is typically part of the most common tax software packages.

 Are Both the FBAR and Form 8938 Required?